-Leon Fleisher, sublime pianist with one hand or two, dies at 92
+Leon Fleisher, sublime pianist undaunted by mysterious hand malady, dies at 92

 When he outstripped the teaching abilities of his early mentors, his mother and former San Francisco Symphony music director Alfred Hertz decided he should study with the eminent pianist Artur Schnabel.
 Schnabel didn’t work with children — he did not want to waste time on basics — but 9-year-old Leon was slipped into a dinner party at the Hertzes’ home and presented for a de facto audition.
 On the spot, Schnabel made an exception to his policy and admitted him to his class at Lake Como in Italy.

 Mr. Fleisher’s mother accompanied her son across the Atlantic, then found them a place to live in Manhattan when Schnabel decided to leave for New York amid the approaching world war in Europe.
-In 1944, the 16-year-old Mr. Fleisher made a rousing solo debut at Carnegie Hall with the New York Philharmonic, and guest conductor Pierre Monteux dubbed him the “pianistic find of the century.”
+In 1944, 16-year-old Leon made a rousing solo debut at Carnegie Hall with the New York Philharmonic, and guest conductor Pierre Monteux dubbed him the “pianistic find of the century.”

 New York Times music critic Noel Straus, marveling at the pianist’s delicate power and the seeming ease of his mastery of an onerous Brahms concerto, called him “one of the most remarkably gifted of the younger generation of American keyboard artists.”